unc-charlotte-libraries/islandora_ingest_indicator/README.md

 ## Troubleshooting/Issues

-* Watch your Apache access log to ensure Blink1Control software is communicating successfully with your Islandora ingest web server.
+* Watch your Apache access.log to ensure Blink1Control software is communicating successfully with your Islandora ingest web server.

 ## Maintainers